What is frozen shoulder?

 There is no clear-cut cause of frozen shoulder.
 Some people are more at risk than others.
 Underlying medical conditions such as diabetes or heart disease have been linked to frozen shoulder.
 It is also more common in patients recovering from stroke or surgery that prevents movement of the shoulder for an extended period of time.
 Inactivity leads to inflammation and the development of bands of tissue called adhesions, which leads to frozen shoulder.
 Any injury or trauma to the area can also lead to the condition if scar tissue forms.

 If you experience any of the symptoms of frozen shoulder, you should visit your doctor.
 They can carry out a range of tests, including a general examination and a discussion about your medical history.
 They will also perform movement assessments.
 You will be asked to move your shoulder in different directions to give an indication of how restricted the joint has become.
 Your doctor may also order an MRI to check you haven’t torn any ligaments, or an X-ray to rule out arthritis.

-Treating a frozen shoulder
+How can a frozen shoulder be treated?

 There are a few different approaches your doctor can take to treat the condition.
 Recalcitrant frozen shoulder can last for a few years, and hence all frozen shoulders should be treated as soon as possible.
 Aggressive treatment can minimise your recovery time.

 - Over the counter anti-inflammatories such as ibuprofen can help to ease pain and swelling in the joint.